S.Korea widens public access to virus self-test kits amid surge - Up News Info

 Article content

-Health authorities have warned that the kits have a greater possibility of false negatives if handled by non-professionals, since a high viral load in the nasal passageways is often essential for a reliable result.
+While health authorities have said the kits have a greater risk of generating false negatives when handled by non-professionals, officials in recent weeks have backed limited use.

-But officials have expressed positive views in recent weeks about allowing limited use, amid fears of a potential fourth wave.

-Some local government chiefs have urged their use in homes, restaurants, shops and places of worship as a quick and easy way to detect possible infections.
+Some officials have urged their use in homes, restaurants, shops and places of worship as a quick and easy way to detect possible infections.

+On Friday, a Gallup Korea survey showed the first overall negative view of the government’s handling of the pandemic, versus an 85% favorable rating last May, when daily infections were in the single digits.

+Media have criticized the government for not doing enough to get sufficient vaccine, inoculating just 3% of the population, because of tight supplies and limited access.

+About 2 million people have received the first vaccine dose, with another million targeted by the end of April, so as to cover 12 million in the first half.

-Thursday’s 797 new infections reported by the Korea Disease Control and Prevention Agency were the highest since Jan.
-7, when the third wave began to abate after the daily figure topped 1,200 in late December.
+Thursday’s 797 new infections were the highest health authorities have reported since Jan.
+7, when a third wave of infections began to abate after the daily figure topped 1,200 in late December.

 The nationwide tally stands at 117,458 infections, with 1,811 deaths.